 Teaching the Purpose of Persuasive Writing

-The purpose of persuasive writing is to convince readers to share your opinion or take a particular action.
+The purpose of persuasive writing is to convince readers to share the same opinion or take a particular action.

-To try and make your readers agree with your opinion, you build an argument based on the logical appeals of reason and evidence.
-You may also add emotional appeals to persuade your readers and support claims.
+To try and make readers agree with your opinion, it's important to build an argument based on the logical appeals of reason and evidence.
+You may also add emotional appeals to persuade your readers and support your claims.
 An emotional appeal tries to use a reader’s fears, hopes, wishes, or sense of fairness to sway their opinion.

-In order for students to become effective persuasive writers, it's important they investigate how purpose will influence the persuasive strategies they use in their writing.
+In order for students to become effective persuasive writers, it's important they investigate how the purpose will influence the persuasive strategies they use in their writing.
 Start by reviewing the different purposes of persuasive writing as a class.
-Analyze persuasive texts, or other forms of media, and then identify the purpose for the text.
+Then, analyze persuasive texts, or other forms of media, and identify the purpose.

 Teaching the Elements of a Persuasive Essay

-Has an introduction that clearly states thesis or claim
+Has an introduction that clearly states the thesis or claim

 Logical reasons and relevant evidence as support